juniorpro-algoriza/juniorpro/docs/REMINDERS.md

 -remove un used pages like projects page
 -Icons files to be all the same
 --apply prittier and husky
+--remove icons that can be replaces by lucide
 - remove
 --<DashboardProjects />
 --<DashboardTasks />